 You should rely only on the information contained in this prospectus, any free writing prospectus prepared by or on behalf of us or any other information to which we have referred you in connection with this offering.
 We have not, and the underwriters have not, authorized any other person to provide you with information different from that contained in this prospectus.
-Neither the delivery of this prospectus nor sale of our common units means that information contained in this prospectus.
+Neither the delivery of this prospectus nor sale of our common units means that information contained in this prospectus is correct after the date of this prospectus.
 This prospectus is not an offer to sell or solicitation of an offer to buy our common units in any circumstances under which the offer or solicitation is unlawful.